How will the Taliban takeover impact militancy in Kashmir? | DW | 09.09.2021

 India-administered Kashmir is reportedly seeing a surge in foreign militants.
 Analysts warn that increasing disaffection among young Kashmiris in the disputed region could have serious consequences.

-The statement triggered ripples in New Delhi.
+The statement sent ripples through New Delhi.
 India-administered Kashmir is seeing a surge in foreign militants, according to official figures.

 There are now between 40 and 50 foreign militants, and 11 local militants active in north Kashmir bordering Pakistan, Indian newspaper The Hindu reported on Sunday.
 This would be the first time in a decade that there are more foreign militants than local ones in the region.